 The Pharmacy Game

 I greatly admire the services that pharmacies provide and the lengths that pharmacists go to help their patients.
-Whether you are a contractor, employee or locum, you will be able to recount almost daily stories where you did something that gave a positive experience for your patients.
+Whether you are a contractor, employee, or locum, you will be able to recount almost daily stories where you did something that gave a positive experience for your patients.
 In the vast majority of cases, whatever you did, wherever you did it, chances are you did it for free.

 Underlying all these efforts is the desire to grow prescription volume.
 Pharmacies compete with each other on customer experience in return for securing dispensing income.
 If one offers original packs, another will offer MDS.
 If one offers MAR charts, another will offer ‘coloured’ MAR charts.
-If one is offering next day delivery, another will offer same day delivery.
+If one is offering next-day delivery, another will offer same-day delivery.
 And if anyone is looking to charge, there will always be someone willing to offer the same thing for nothing.

 In our pursuit to help patients and sustain our businesses through the prescriptions model, we have built an industry focused on supply and measured upon loss leader add-ons.
 This then creates the vulnerability against the likes of Amazon who with their deep pockets and technology are masters at playing this game.
-They can wrap an alternative customer experience around a supply service which could wipe out the entire pharmacy sector at a stroke.
+They can wrap an alternative customer experience around a supply service that could wipe out the entire pharmacy sector at a stroke.

 The greatest asset Amazon has is its technology and automation.
 The greatest asset pharmacy has is its pharmacists.
-However, ever since time began, most pharmacists have been buried doing a process which can be done better by technology with little time to spend on front line services.
+However, ever since time began, most pharmacists have been buried doing a process that can be done better by technology with little time to spend on front-line services.
 There is now an urgent need for pharmacists to get out of the dispensary and spend their time being pharmacists.
 We now have the technology, via systems such as Titan, to automate much of the dispensing process and all but free the pharmacist from the dispensing process without compromising safety.

 Front Line Services

 With pharmacists freed from the dispensary, we need to rapidly rebuild our front-line image.
 We have a wealth of services emerging which can keep pharmacists fully occupied all day.
-CPCS, DMS, NMS, vaccinations, prescribing and a range of private services are just some of the paid activities pharmacists can be involved in.
+CPCS, DMS, NMS, vaccinations, prescribing, and a range of private services are just some of the paid activities pharmacists can be involved in.
 Aside from helping supplement income, the main purpose is to get pharmacists to become visible.
 This is a PR exercise like no other.
 We need to give patients an experience that would be missed if it was then taken away.

-I have long advocated the idea of a patient registration model for pharmacy.
+I have long advocated the idea of a patient registration model for pharmacies.
 If pharmacies were paid ‘per capita’ as opposed to payment per item, I believe it would have driven different behaviours within the profession and we’d be in a different place today.
 Although the government and our negotiators are unlikely to change the remuneration model any time soon, pharmacies could and should establish their own subscription models chargeable to patients.
 Under a subscription model, it would be easier to offer a range of pharmacy services over and above the NHS contract for those willing and able to pay.
 Subscription models are becoming the norm in many industries enabling customer loyalty without getting into a transactional value.

-Right now all the above may look daunting but much of the ground work is already in place.
-The technological advancements in pharmacy are happening at a faster pace now than any other time in our history.
+Right now all the above may look daunting but much of the groundwork is already in place.
+The technological advancements in pharmacy are happening at a faster pace now than at any other time in our history.
 We just need to leverage the technology and redefine what pharmacy actually means beyond supply.
 If we do this, then it will be a game that Amazon would struggle to play, and one they certainly won’t win.